-All of my designs start life with the mark of a pencil, a line from an ink pen, or a stroke of a paintbrush, and take inspiration from the natural world.
+All of my pattern designs start life with the mark of a pencil, a line from an ink pen, or a stroke of a paintbrush, and take inspiration from the natural world.
 I love the fact that it takes a lot time to create the artwork, that I’m a stickler for quality, accuracy and craftsmanship.
 I love the fact that when you own one of my products, you have a unique, hand-crafted design that you can’t get on the high street.
 It’s about combining natural beauty and cutting edge style, being classic, elegant and timeless.

+Heart Home Magazine selected me as one of their 'New Designers' to show my designs on their stand at Home London in January 2014 at Earl's Court.
 In April 2014 I was lucky enough to be invited by UK Trade & Industry to attend a Lifestyle & Heritage reception at the British Ambassadors Residence in central Paris.
 Sixteen creative enterprises from Yorkshire attended the reception and we met a host of buyers from Parisian stores.
-I spent an intense, but exciting 5 days at a brand new interiors show in Provence, France this June.
+I spent an intense, but exciting 5 days at a brand new interiors show in Provence, France the flowing summer.
 Discovering Designers was organised by TrendlineEurope, and hosted in Aix-en-Provence to co-incide with the huge Cote-Sud interiors show.

 Now I'm back in my studio, thinking, painting and drawing.
 You can see my paintings on permanent display (and for sale) in the Hope Gallery, Red Brick Mill in Batley, West Yorkshire, and soon at the Fenwick Gallery, Warkworth, Northumberland.